 It was not an issue I could have fixed myself, and if you are experiencing something similar it’s best to take it in right away.
 If you are unable to exchange it like I did, Strikemaster warranty will take care of you too.

-Although me and the Strikemaster got off to a rocky start, I can confidently say I’m happy with the product.
-As I said earlier this ice auger has a ton of torque.
-I opted for the 10” auger for a few reasons and the 40V motor has no problem turning it.
-With the old flight the auger would get hung up just before it broke through the bottom of the ice, but instead of dislocating your shoulders the motor will cut out.
+Although me and the Strikemaster 40V got off to a rocky start, I can confidently say I’m happy with the product.
+As I said earlier, this ice auger has a ton of torque.
+I opted for the 10” auger for a number of reasons listed throughout and the 40V motor has no problem turning it.
+With the old flight the auger would get hung up just before it broke through the bottom of the ice, but instead of dislocating your shoulders the motor cuts out.
 Which is a great safety feature that you won’t see on any gas or cordless drill ice auger.